On safari in Namibia

-The Caprivi Strip lies in the north east of Namibia, a narrow finger of land between Angola, Zambia, Botswana and Zimbabwe
+The Caprivi Strip lies in the north east of the country, a narrow finger of land between Angola, Zambia, Botswana and Zimbabwe

-Adjacent to Namibia's Skeleton Coast Damaraland includes two prime safari areas with Southern Damaraland and the Kaokoveld in the north
+Adjacent to the Skeleton Coast Damaraland includes two prime safari areas with Southern Damaraland and the Kaokoveld in the north

-Etosha National Park includes the famous Pan and is Namibia's most popular wildlife safari destination especially between July and October
+Etosha National Park includes the famous Pan and is the country's most popular wildlife safari destination especially between July and October

-Kaokoland and Damaraland make up Namibia's remote Kaokoveld - a remote place for wild camping, spectacular scenery and rare wildlife
+Kaokoland and Damaraland make up the Kaokoveld - a remote place for wild camping, spectacular scenery and rare wildlife

-The Namib-Naukluft Park in Namibia includes the famous red dunes at Sossusvlei and the secluded wetland known as Sandwich Harbour
+The Namib-Naukluft Park includes the famous red dunes at Sossusvlei and the secluded wetland known as Sandwich Harbour